rentpath/rp-jackdaw-clj/README.md

 - a "subscriber" (a simple example of a stream processor that can be used like a consumer, but built on top of the Streams API instead of the lower-level Consumer API)
 - a producer
 - a topic registry (a dependency of the other components; a topic registry wraps a map of topic metadata and optional serde resolver config (schema registry url and type registry))
-- mock processor and registry components for use in tests
+- mock processor, producer and registry components for use in tests

 Some misc utilities are also included:
 - a `user` namespace includes some functions intended for use in the REPL for: